International Workers' Day: India

 The Labour Kisan party has introduced May Day celebrations in Madras.
 Comrade Singaravelar presided over the meeting.
 A resolution was passed stating that the government should declare May Day as a holiday.
 The president of the party explained the non-violent principles of the party.
 There was a request for financial aid.
 It was emphasised that workers of the world must unite to achieve independence.

 1 May is also celebrated as "Maharashtra Day" and "Gujarat Day" to mark the date in 1960, when the two western states attained statehood after the erstwhile Bombay State was divided on linguistic lines.
 Maharashtra Day is held at Shivaji Park in central Mumbai.
 Schools and offices in Maharashtra remain closed on 1 May.
 A similar parade is held to celebrate Gujarat Day in Gandhinagar.

 Vaiko (Vai Gopalsamy), General Secretary of Marumalarchi Dravida Munnetra Kazhagam, appealed to the then Prime Minister V. P. Singh to declare 1 May as a national holiday, to which the PM heeded and from then on it became a national holiday to celebrate International Labour Day.

 Maldives

 Maldives first observed the holiday in 2011, after a declaration by President Mohamed Nasheed.
 He noted that this move highlighted the government's commitment as well as efforts of private parties to protect and promote workers' rights in the Maldives.

 Nepal

 International Workers' Day has been celebrated in Nepal since 1963.
 The day became a public holiday in 2007.

 Pakistan

 International Labour Day is observed in Pakistan on 1 May to commemorate the social and economic achievements of workers.
 It is a public and national holiday.
-Many organized street demonstrations take place on Labor Day, where workers and labor unions protest against labor repression and demand for more rights, better wages and benefits.
+Many organized street demonstrations take place on Labour Day (also known as Youm-e-Mazdoor) in which workers and labour unions protest against labour repression and demand more rights, better wages and benefits.

 Sri Lanka

 In Sri Lanka, International Workers' Day was declared a public, bank, and mercantile holiday in 1956.
-The government has held official celebrations in major towns and cities, with the largest being in the capital, Colombo.
-During celebrations, it is common to witness party leaders greeting the crowds.
-Workers frequently carry banners with political slogans and many parties decorate their vehicles.
+Rallies are held in the capital, Colombo.